Token Buyback & Burn Accounting: An Unsettled Question (2026)

 What a protocol should actually do

-- Take the accounting question to the auditor early — before designing the program around an assumed treatment.
+- Take the accounting question to the auditor early, before designing the program around an assumed treatment.

 Practical guidance

-- Reject the automatic share-buyback analogy — characterisation is the open question.
+- Reject the automatic share-buyback analogy; characterisation is the open question.

 - Don't assume the bought-back token is (or isn't) an asset — it's a judgement.

-How vendor tools relate to buyback/burn
+How vendor tools relate to buyback and burn

 Further reading